SAP-samples/hana-graph-examples/README.md

 This project is provided "as-is" - there is no guarantee that raised issues will be answered or addressed in future releases.

 ## Contributing
-Details on how external developers can contribute to your code should be posted here.
-See Setting guidelines for repository contributors on GitHub.com about adding a Contributing.md file.
-If your project is only updated by SAP employees or only accepting bug reports but no other contributions, then please state this in this section to avoid externals to open pull requests which will not be considered.
+At this point, the repository is maintained by SAP only.
+External contributions will not be considered.
+However, you are welcome to open a bug report.

 ## To-Do (upcoming changes)
 We plan to include additional examples and a ready to deploy HANA database module later.